Nathaniel Gutman: Early life and education

 Gutman was born in Jerusalem, Israel to Jewish immigrants from Berlin.
 His father was Joshua Gutman.

 Gutman studied Philosophy and Art history at the Hebrew University of Jerusalem.
 He later studied cinema in the Master of Arts program at the University of Southern California, where he wrote his thesis, "American Films in Israel".

 Career

-Gutman is best known for directing Deadline (1987 film), also known as Witness in the War Zone, starring Christopher Walken, as well as Linda (1993 film), a TV movie also known as Lust for Murder, starring Virginia Madsen.
+Gutman is best known for directing Deadline (1987), also known as Witness in the War Zone, starring Christopher Walken, as well as Linda (1993), a TV movie also known as Lust for Murder, starring Virginia Madsen.

 He has also served in various roles, including as a director for the Israel Film Institute; as a radio producer for the Israel Broadcasting Authority; and as a lecturer and chair for the Steve Tisch School of Film and Television at Tel Aviv University.